Goutte/dax/README.md

 - Render the opaques
 - Render the transps (back-to-front order, model-wise)
 - Octree !
-- Manage somehow special case : transps with boundingboxes collisions (banana!)
+- Think about special case : transps with boundingboxes collisions (or banana!)

 Not implemented
 ===============